Today, we’re going to answer one simple question, what is the minimum temperature to keep pipes from freezing and causing damage to your property?

 Now, there are two types of electrical heating cables.
 The first one is manual.
 This will require you to plug the device whenever you think your pipes need heating.
 The other one is a self-monitoring device with a sensor that can switch on and off by itself whenever the pipes need more heat.

-- JHSF doesn't work unless the ambient temperature is below 37F/3 degree C. Please test the cable in a cold environment.
+- ETL approved.
+JHSF doesn't work unless the ambient temperature is below 37F/3 degree C. Please test the cable in a cold environment.

 - Suitable for use on plastic and metal water pipes.( including inlet pipe,drain pipe, sewer , palm tree frost protection etc).
 Self regulating heating cable output will adjust automatically based on...